Section 504: Identification, Evaluation, and Reevaluation Procedures

-In order to move forward to consideration of an initial 504 qualification, written parent consent must be provided.
+In order to move forward to consideration of an initial 504 qualification, written parent consent must be provided for the evaluation (whether or not formal assessments are required).
 If the parent refuses to give consent to a 504 evaluation, the committee will not move forward to page two of the form and will not make a decision regarding Section 504 qualification.

-If formal assessments are recommended and parental consent is provided, the meeting will adjourn and members will reconvene within 65 business days following completion of assessments.
-Please note that all assessments must be completed within 65 business days of the decision that there is a suspected disability.
+If formal assessments are recommended and parental consent is provided, the meeting will adjourn and members will reconvene within 65 business days of the referral to allow time for the completion of assessments.
+Please note that all assessments must be completed within 65 business days of the LSC referral date.

-In the event that there is sufficient data to move forward with a 504 qualification consideration, and the parent has given consent for an initial 504 evaluation, the knowledgeable committee may immediately consider the 504 qualification criteria.
+In the event that there is sufficient data to utilize for an evaluation, and the parent has given consent for an initial 504 evaluation, the knowledgeable committee may immediately move forward to 504 qualification consideration.

 Page two of the Section 504 Qualification form must document the following: